 Blue Ridge is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Blue Ridge’s overall crime rate is lower than average for the country.

-Being a small town, Blue Ridge does not have a public transit system used by locals to get to and from work.
+Blue Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Blue Ridge in 2010 was $30,460, which is upper middle income relative to Virginia and the nation.
-This equates to an annual income of $121,840 for a family of four.
+The per capita income in Blue Ridge in 2010 was $34,863, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
+This equates to an annual income of $139,452 for a family of four.
 However, Blue Ridge contains both very wealthy and poor people as well.

 The people who call Blue Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blue Ridge residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blue Ridge include German, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Blue Ridge include English, Irish, German, Italian, and French.

 The most common language spoken in Blue Ridge is English.
-Other important languages spoken here include Arabic and Portuguese.
+Other important languages spoken here include Italian and Arabic.